mithraism/mithraism.github.io/content/journal/2008/on-requiring-parens-in-ruby.markdown

 	foo = bar

 `bar` can either be a method or a local variable.
-Similarly, there can either be a local variable named `foo`, or a method named `foo=`.
-By simply looking at this line, there is no way to know for sure what `foo` is and what `bar` is.
+Oddly, here can be a method named `foo=` but it will _not_ be called in the above example; `foo` will simply be a local variable.
+By simply looking at this line, there is no way to know for sure what `bar` is.

 Now take a look at this: